onchainengineering/hmi-wirtual/examples/templates/azure-windows/README.md

 ### Authentication

-This template assumes that coderd is run in an environment that is authenticated with Azure.
-For example, run `az login` then `az account set --subscription=<id>` to import credentials on the system and user running coderd.
+This template assumes that wirtuald is run in an environment that is authenticated with Azure.
+For example, run `az login` then `az account set --subscription=<id>` to import credentials on the system and user running wirtuald.
 For other ways to authenticate, [consult the Terraform docs](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs#authenticating-to-azure).

 ## Architecture